DOI-ONRR/doi-extractives-data/research/8_sprint-sarcasticseacow/sprint-sarcasticseacow_results.md

 - _Northern Arizona University does media release emails.
 I also just have a contact with the person there who publishes it, and she told me that that report is coming out soon [which is how I knew about a story about uranium].
 I sign up for Eureka alert, which has a good list of papers coming out, and that comes up daily.
 Then kinda environmental non-profits.
 They’re always sending out their news release blasts.
 ADEQ [Arizona Department of Environmental Quality] has stuff.
 EIA has emails, I’m on their list for wind and something else, I forget, I had to pare it down because I got too many emails from EIA._

 **Design Mandate:** We should focus outreach to journalists in the places that they are used to finding information.
-We likely need to consistently maintain outreach campaigns if we hope to be effective.
+We probably need to consistently maintain outreach campaigns to be effective.

 ### How do journalists decide if something is interesting and worth writing about?